QBioLab/CountmRNA.jl/README.md

 time-lapse image using spin-disk confocal.
 We aim to count mRNA number inside each nuclei during gene expression.
 Thanks to many other researches' work, we apply and modify algorithm to split each trajectory, extract nuclei, then recognize mRNA.
-This algorithm mainly uses morphology processing.
+This algorithm features on morphology processing.
 Here is julia code for our algorithm.
 You can take anything to help your study!
 Even you don't care algorithm, `julia2ims.jl` and `tiffxml.jl` might save your day if you work with imaris/imagej.